Ntwdc/Labyrinth/README.md

 Download jAER and run it in Netbeans.
 Enable the UdpFramer filter in jAER and set the port number and the buffer size.

 Run Labi_MPC.py or Labi_PID.py in python.
+During running, press ctrl C to stop the program and get the plot.

+Some variables that need to be set are list at the beginning of Labi_MPC.py and Labi_PID.py.

-if a new camera is used, a recalibration is needed and the distortion parameters should be modified in Labi_MPC.py and Labi_PID.py
+If a new camera is used, a recalibration is needed and the camera parameters should be modified.

 Because the input of CNN is three 240*180 images, the image size needs to be adjusted if a different resolution is used.

 ![1663169806195](https://user-images.githubusercontent.com/39051034/190199460-be2bd4d7-7538-4db8-8d43-c49f8973d777.jpg)